* What are Open Educational Resources?

 ) documents some of the ways costs affect student learning.
 According to the report, 65% of students skipped purchasing a textbook due to cost.
 Nearly all of the students who had foregone purchasing a textbook were concerned that their choice would hurt their grade.
 Nearly half said the cost of textbooks impacted how many and which classes they took each semester.
 A substantial majority, 82%, said they would do significantly better in a course if the textbook was available for free online and buying a hard copy was optional.

-No, open educational resources include a great variety of educational materials including syllabi, content modules, assignments, simulations, learning objects, labs, articles, E-books, art galleries, audio/visual libraries, software, calculators, analytics, etc.
+No, open educational resources include a great variety of educational materials including textbooks, syllabi, content modules, assignments, simulations, learning objects, labs, articles, E-books, art galleries, audio/visual libraries, software, calculators, analytics, etc.

 * Can I submit more than one application?